2019-Spring-CSC-386/p00-project-1-martinjoh-hughesje/README.md

 This section should be no more than three paragraphs.

 ## Instructions
 Our product is very simple.
 Simply press the button that corresponds to the length of time that you have available to nap.
 The timer will automatically start, and you can begin to nap.
+You can monitor how much time you have left in your nap with the timer display.
+Once the alarm rings, press the stop button to shut off the sound.

 ## Errors and Constraints
 *You'll complete this part at the end of the project.*